Brightgate/product/README.md

 Our appliances talk to the cloud using a mixture of methods, primarily GRPC.
 At a minimum, request that a cloud secret be provisioned for your appliance.
-Install that to `$ROOT/opt/com.brightgate/etc/secret/cloud/cloud.secret.json` in order for your cloud connectivity to work.
-See `build/gcp-appliance-reg/README.registry.md` for more details.
+Install that to `$APSECRET/rpcd/cloud.secret.json` in order for your cloud connectivity to work.
+See below for the definition of `$APSECRET`, and `build/gcp-appliance-reg/README.registry.md` for more details.

-## TLS Certificates

-Our appliances use LetsEncrypt TLS certificates.
-Ensure that you have correct certificates installed for your appliance in `/etc/letsencrypt`.

 # Appliance paths